tammywebdev/OpenClassrooms/README.md

 This project is a single page application for searching and rating restaurants interactively on a map UI.

 The [Restaurant Review Site](https://github.com/tammywebdev/OpenClassrooms/blob/main/projects/restaurant-review-app/README.md) uses React Js, Google Maps API, React Bootstrap.

+## Board Game

+This is a browser-based game.
+It can support 2 players on the same computer to play by turn.

+The [Board Game](https://github.com/tammywebdev/OpenClassrooms/blob/main/projects/board-game/README.md) is built with pure (vanilla) javascript without any dependencies.
+It also uses Twitter Bootstrap for the layout.